crystal-vm/crystal-reader/README.md

 - call syntax as already discussed, ie message based

-Some things we shall leave behind from the ruby approach are a lot of sugar, like missing brackets, random code everywhere, expressions galore . . .
+Some things we shall leave behind from the ruby approach are a lot of sugar, like missing brackets, random code everywhere, statements galore . . .

 ### Parser